gordonmzhu/cheatsheet-js/README.md

 anotherObject.anotherMethod(); // window
 ```

-#### 3. In a callback function, assume the default case unless the outer function explicitly sets `this`.
+Case 3: In a callback function, assume the default case unless the outer function explicitly sets `this`.

 ```javascript
 function outerFunction(callback) {